protonemedia/laravel-splade-docs/x-form.md

 # X-Splade-Form Component

 The **Form Component** allows you to send forms asynchronously.
-This prevents full page reloads, and it can present validation errors without having to reevaluate the form with old submitted data.
-You may use the `form` prop to do two-way binding.
+This way, you'll prevent full page reloads and can present validation errors without reevaluating the form with old submitted data.
+In addition, you may use the `form` prop to do two-way binding.
 The default method is `POST`.

 ```blade
 <x-splade-form action="/users/store">